 1. Replace spark plugs

-2. Replace fuel press regulator
+2. Replace fuel pressure regulator

 3. Serviced injector, all were dirty but they just needed some cleaning.
-Regards.

 * UPDATE * I connected snap on scanner and got p0336 CKP 18/24 X out of range, checked and seems that the damper was replaced.
 Just an idea, if I unplug the 24X CKP and let the 7X ( behind the block) connected to the this, could be the 24X be shipped using the ignition module to start the car????Thanks.

 Replacing the crank pulley should not have set any codes.
 As stated above, check the wires very closely for that sensor behind the pulley.
-I would bet they are partially broken or even
+I would bet they are partially broken or even rubbing on the pulley.

 2000 Pontiac Grand Am SE.
 Engine Size : 4 cyl.

 whats the usual cost for an ignition control module for a 2000 Pontiac grand am SE?